ameliavasquez/Basics-of-Data-Vis/Welcome!.md

 projects covering topics such as COVID-19 infection rates by state and race, infant mortality and natality rates by race and year, SNAP food insecurity rates before and during the pandemic, etc. <br /> <br />
- In the future, I hope to build a career around policy research that not only covers topics important to me, but that is used by legislators and their committees for crafting majorly transformative policies.
+ In the future, I hope to build a career around policy research that not only covers topics important to me, but that is used by legislators and their committees in crafting majorly transformative policies.
 <br />
 ![image](https://user-images.githubusercontent.com/91711083/193728205-dab7b449-eda2-4455-b773-3d5fdf707a6d.png)
 <br /> *a real picture of the author*